mikolalysenko/voxel-raycast/README.md

 * `hit_position` is the point of impact of the ray and the voxel world
 * `hit_normal` is the normal of the ray impact

-Returns the block type of the voxel that the ray cast hit, or if no voxel was encountered returns -1.
+Returns the block type of the voxel that the ray cast hit, or if no voxel was encountered returns 0 and hit_position is set to origin + direction * max_d.

+If the the ray starts in a block or does not hit a voxel, the returned hit normal is [0,0,0]

 Credits
 =======